pacav69/cnconlinedocs/readmecnconline.md

 ![cnconlineapp hooka](cnconlineapphook.jpg)
 figure 2 hook options

-When the hook option is selected then when the game is started the cnconline app will start and then clicking on the game name it will start the game with cnconline app runnung in the backgroud .
+When the hook option is selected then when the game is started the cnconline app will start and then clicking on the game name it will start the game with cnconline app running in the backgroud .

 ## Example
 An example Kane's Wrath is selected starting the game.